OlegDzhuraev/Core/README.md

 List of the main included features you can read below.

+## Setup Project Tool
+Can be found in the top menu.
+Tool allows to atuo-generate project folders structure and quckly tune most frequently needed for me Editor and Project settings.

 ## Extensions
 Contains some extensions for Transform, Color, Vectors, Random and other components.